What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 • Initiate discreet cleaning or monitoring

-Transparency is important – but internally before externally .
+Transparency is important – but internal before external.

-This way you avoid misinformation or unnecessary uncertainty.
+This is how you avoid misinformation or unnecessary uncertainty.

-Step 4: Determine the cause – systematically, not by speculation
+Step 4: Identify the cause – with a system, not speculation

-A common mistake is to take immediate action without knowing the source.
+A common mistake is to take action immediately without knowing the source.

 A targeted analysis is better: